alibertowski/dotfiles/README.md

 * Nvidia drivers will always use xorg with the BSPWM setup included
 * AMD drivers will always use Wayland with the Swap setup included

+## Limitations
+* Dual-booting with Windows only works on UEFI/GPT

 ## TODO
 * Finish up the wayland setup
 * Finish extended partitions for BIOS